mkurop/vad/README.md

 # vad
-Voice activity detection based on Sohn's algorithm with noise tracking by Zhang.
+Voice activity detection based on Sohn's algorithm with the fast noise tracking by Zhang.